wjsutton/games_night_viz/3_powering_up.md

 | The 8 Worlds of Super Mario Bros | Normal | [MarioWiki.com](https://www.mariowiki.com/Super_Mario_Bros) | [link](2_hello_world/super_mario_bros_levels.xlsx) |

 **Stuck for Ideas?
 Here are some questions you could try to answer:**
-- [Mario's Power Ups:](3_powering_up/All Mario Power Ups.xlsx) Which type of power up (mushroom, stars, flowers, etc.) have the most variation? i.e. how may different types of start have been over Mario's history?
+- [Mario's Power Ups:](3_powering_up/All%20Mario%20Power%20Ups.xlsx) Which type of power up (mushroom, stars, flowers, etc.) have the most variation? i.e. how many different types of start have been over Mario's history?
 - [Pokemon:](3_powering_up/pokemon_evolution_stats.csv) Which pokemon's combat stats increase the most from evolving?
 - [Breath of the Wild:](3_powering_up/botw_recipes.xlsx) Are there any key ingredients that feature the majority of recipes?
 Or ingredients that feature in the best recipes?